-- 1. SelectProjects and choose the project whose screen/s you want to view. - 2.
-SelectProject settingsin the sidebar. - 3.
-Select Screens in the Project settings sidebar.
+- 1. Open the Projects dropdown and choose the project whose screens you want to manage - 2.
+In the project sidebar, selectProject settings - 3.
+In the Project settings sidebar, select Screens

-You'll see the screen scheme/s used by your project, and the issue types that use that scheme.
-Expand the screen scheme to see the screens associated with that scheme and issue types.
-Select the screen you wish to edit.
-You can perform the following actions:
+You'll see the screen schemes used by your project, and the issue types that use that scheme.

+To view the screens associated with that scheme and issue types, expand the screen scheme section.
+Select the screen name to open the screen configuration.